Azilone/GoMediaMinify/README.md

   **Preserve your memories efficiently with modern codecs like AVIF and H.265.
 Great visual quality, minimal storage space.**
 </div>

+GoMediaMinify is an open-source command-line utility for shrinking everyday photo and video libraries with modern codecs like AVIF, WebP, H.265, and AV1.
+It keeps your originals untouched, organizes new files by capture date, and resumes large conversions automatically so home archives stay tidy without manual effort.

 > ⚠️ GoMediaMinify uses modern **lossy** codecs (AVIF, H.265) to shrink your photos and videos.
 This means the output isn't pixel-for-pixel identical to RAW or original files, but it's visually very close while dramatically reducing size—perfect for cloud backups like Google Photos.

 ## Quick Start (Non-Technical Users)